 Pay your way out of debt

+Many people can often pay their way out of debt using their existing income.
 You may be able to pay off your credit card and other debts without taking out new loans or further impacting your credit rating.